I need scanner help people.

 Brian D.

-8 replies on “Help”
+8 responses to “Help”

 Wish I could help.
 I have a crap Lexmark all-in-one.
 That’s what i get for trying to support that local product.
 Now I am just looking for a decent printer, and printer only.
 Seems impossible.